 - Characters who give Harry the psychological wounds that inform his struggles.
 His bullying aunt and uncle, or the main villain

 - Enemies.
-Voldemort’s supporters, sadistic teachers, envious school bullies (Draco and his goons) and moe
+Voldemort’s supporters, sadistic teachers, envious school bullies (Draco and his goons)

 Once you know themes your budding series already tackles, outline ways you could develop them in the next books.